Iain-Donald/Iain-Donald/README.md

 ***
 ### Hi, <!-- you are watching cold fusion TV--> <!-- Like and subscribe PLEASE -->
 <br>
-I develop <b>web servers and web apps</b>, <b>phone apps</b>, <b>cross-platform software tools</b>, and utility libraries.
-My primary drive is <b>efficient, open, and accessible software</b>.
+I develop <b>web servers and web apps</b>, <b>phone apps</b>, <b>cross-platform tools</b>, and utility libraries.
+My primary drive is <b>efficient and open software with source that reads like a lesson book. </b>.
 I have studied computer science for over ten years, and am highly proficient in languages C, Zig, Java, C#, and Kotlin, in frameworks ASP.NET, Android JNI, and Express, and concepts including database and ODM strategies, and error handling hierarchy among the <i>others listed below</i>.
 <br><br>

 <table>